solanum-ircd/solanum/doc/technical/ts6.md

 than the creation TS of the existing ban.
 If the incoming ban's creation TS is identical to the existing ban's creation TS and the incoming ban's lifetime is less than the existing ban's lifetime, it should not be propagated to avoid unnecessary network traffic.
-Two changes to bans that set to the TS to the same value may cause desynchronization.
+Two changes to bans that set the TS to the same value may cause desynchronization.

 When the duration has passed, the ban is no longer active but it may still be necessary to remember it.
 Setting the duration to 0 removes a ban.